Gus Franklin Mutscher

-Gus Franklin Mutscher (November 19, 1932 – February 26, 2023) was an American politician who was Speaker of the Texas House of Representatives, having served from 1969 to 1972.
+Gus Franklin Mutscher (November 19, 1932 – February 26, 2023) was an American politician who was the speaker of the Texas House of Representatives from 1969 to 1972.
 He was one of several Texas politicians indicted in the Sharpstown bank stock fraud scandal.
 He was convicted and sentenced to five years probation for conspiring to accept a bribe.
-Mutscher, however, was later cleared on appeal.
+Mutscher’s conviction, however, was later reversed on appeal.